365view/slate/source/includes/_menu.md

 An object that contains multiple menu items.

-> An example of category actor
+> Example of category actor.

 ```json
 {